-Teacher appreciation brunches are sponsored by PTSA at the end of each semester.
-This is a great way to say “Thank You” to the teachers who shape the minds of our students.
-Volunteers are asked to donate entrees, sides, desserts and beverages or their time to help serve brunch to our dedicated and wonderful teachers.
+Staff appreciation brunch is sponsored by the PTSA at the end of the first semester.
+This is a great way to say “Thank You” to the staff who work with and support our students.
+Volunteers are asked to donate entrees, sides, desserts and beverages or their time to help serve brunch to our dedicated and wonderful staff.

 The PTSA partners with outside vendors to bring courses, mock events, and discounts to Homestead HS students.

-SAT and ACT - on HHS campus with The Princeton Review
+Sign up NOW for the January SAT class - on HHS campus with The Princeton Review